elieldepaula/ci_core/README.md

 # ci_core

-This is a core of CodeIgniter Framework v2.2.x
+This is a core (system fold) of CodeIgniter Framework v2.2.x